irrationalBI/Dissertation/README.md

   - `1_label_encoding.ipynb`
   - `1_training_validation.ipynb`

 This section contains the code used to format and prepare the image data for training the semantic segmentation model.
 It also includes a few sample images to help users understand the directory structure.
-You can download the original dataset from http://gpcv.whu.edu.cn/data/building_dataset.html.
+You can download the original dataset `WHU Building Dataset` from http://gpcv.whu.edu.cn/data/building_dataset.html.

 ### 2. Model Training Configuration